MicrosoftDocs/CortanaSkillsKit/docs/skills/performance-guidelines.md

 Identify the parts of your skill that require the most processing time, and investigate how you can make these parts faster.

-* If your skill repeatedly loads the same data to perform look ups, consider caching the data.
+* If your skill repeatedly loads the same data to perform lookups, consider caching the data.
 Is there any other data that you can also cache in memory?

 * If your skill calls an external service, determine whether there's a latency issue.
 Can you accomplish the same task using local code in your skill?
 Can your skill work without this service?